vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `crawl_report`: if true, creates a file under ~/tmp/mount called `urls_indexed.txt` that lists all URLs crawled
 - `remove_old_content`: if true, removes any URL that currently exists in the corpus but is NOT in this crawl.
 CAUTION: this removes data from your corpus.
 If `crawl_report` is true then the list of URLs associated with the removed documents is listed in `urls_removed.txt`

+The `html_processing` configuration defines a set of special instructions that can be used to ignore some content when extracting text from HTML:
+- `ids_to_remove` defines an (optional) list of HTML IDs that are ignored when extracting text from the page.
+- `tags_to_remove` defines an (optional) list of HTML semantic tags (like header, footer, nav, etc) that are ignored when extracting text from the page.

 <br>**Note**: when specifying regular expressions it's recommended to use single quotes (as opposed to double quotes) to avoid issues with escape characters.

 `ray_workers`, if defined, specifies the number of ray workers to use for parallel processing. ray_workers=0 means dont use Ray. ray_workers=-1 means use all cores available.